-Minor Fractures Treatment Specialist Questions and Answers
+Minor Fractures Treatment Clinic Q&A

 Accidents happen, and when they do the result can be cuts, bruises and broken bones.
 Fortunately, the majority of these injuries are minor and are able to be treated at an Urgent Care clinic.
 Minor fractures are one such type of injury.
 Also known as hairline or stress fractures, they are more common in women over the age of 65 and children under the age of six, with a fall being the overriding cause in both age groups.

-The most common symptom of a fracture, whether major or minor, is sudden pain, accompanied by swelling, tenderness and bruising.
+The most common symptom of a fracture, whether major or minor, is sudden pain, accompanied by swelling, tenderness, and bruising.
 The patient can have difficulty moving the affected limb and the pain can gradually get worse if it is not rested, is still weight-bearing, and is either moved or touched.
 The severity of symptoms typically depends on the type and classification of the fracture.
 In some cases, the patient may experience nausea and/or dizziness if the pain is particularly intense, and in others the symptoms can be less severe.

 Minor fractures can sometimes heal on their own, but activities have to be modified so that they do not put extra weight or stress on the affected area.
 Ideally, a medical professional should always look at any fracture, even a minor one.
 They will attempt to realign the bones and will stabilize them using a plastic or fiberglass cast, the most common treatment designed to keep the bones from moving while they heal.
 A person may sometimes be unaware that they have a minor fracture, and in this case the bone may heal on its own, but it may not heal correctly.

 As previously stated, some minor fractures can go undetected and, therefore, untreated.
 This can cause complications resulting in a more serious fracture or break developing which would, in turn, involve more complicated treatments.
 If you suspect you may have a minor, or hairline, fracture it is important to seek medical advice as soon as possible.